Hudson's Bay Company: 2010s

 In early 2017, the Hudson's Bay Company made an overture to Macy's for a potential takeover of the US department store chain.
 Later, HBC also considered a purchase of Neiman Marcus Group Inc. It did not proceed with either deal.

 On 1 April 2018, HBC disclosed that more than five million credit and debit cards used for in-store purchases had been recently breached by hackers.
 The compromised credit card transactions took place at Saks Fifth Avenue, Saks Off 5th, and Lord & Taylor stores.
 The hack had been discovered by Gemini Advisory, which called the breach "amongst the biggest and most damaging to ever hit retail companies".
 A July 2019 hack of Capital One, which provides HBC Mastercards, did not affect the HBC credit cards or card applications, according to HBC.

 In June 2019, a consortium including chairman Richard Baker, Rhône Group, WeWork, Hanover Investments (Luxembourg) and Abrams Capital Management announced that it wanted to take the company private.
 The group then owned just over 50 per cent of HBC shares.
 In mid-August, the consortium said that it owned 57 per cent of the HBC shares.
 By 19 August 2019, however, Canadian investment firm Catalyst Capital Group Inc. said it had acquired enough shares to block the plan.
 A US company, Land & Buildings Investment Management, the owner of over 6 per cent of the shares, had also criticized the Baker plan.
 In March 2020, Baker and a group of shareholders were successful in taking the company private.

 HBC sold Galeria Kaufhof, Galeria Inno, Gilt Groupe, and Lord & Taylor by August 2019.
 A feature article by Bloomberg News mentioned that CEO Helena Foulkes, recruited in 2018, "had helped improve the bottom line at Hudson's Bay".
 She was selling assets "to put the company on more solid financial footing" and could then focus on Saks Fifth Avenue and the Bay.
 On the other hand, Bloomberg suggested that millennial shoppers prefer to make purchases online, or direct from various brands' own stores, and that HBC "has yet to offer something they can't find somewhere else and risks drifting into irrelevance".

 2020s

 In February 2020, shareholders of the company voted in favour of a plan to become a private company at a special meeting of shareholders.
-Under the plan of arrangement, the company will be owned by a group of continuing shareholders led by HBC governor and executive chairman Richard Baker.
+Under the plan of arrangement, the company was to be owned by a group of continuing shareholders led by HBC governor and executive chairman Richard Baker.
 Effective 3 March 2020, the company was delisted from the Toronto Stock Exchange, with Richard A. Baker replacing Foulkes as CEO.

 On March 16, 2022, it was announced that HBC and Sycamore Partners were preparing bids to buy Kohl's.

 In 2023, Hudson's Bay officially stopped selling animal fur products.